epaaso/sc-luca-explore/README.md

 - *nb_subCluster*: It includes `Tumor_subcluster.ipynb` that redefines the atlas with new unsupervised tumor cells.
 Some attempts to accelerate this with `faiss` (GPU accel) are in the python scripts starting with faiss.

-- *graph_builder.ipynb*: It contains the crucial parts of gathering all annotations, running the coabundance analysis, and plotting the networks.
-A mashup of too many things that need to be separated.
+- *graph_builder.ipynb*: It contains the crucial parts of gathering all annotations, grouping them by samples and cell type, running the coabundance analysis, and plotting the networks.

 - *nb_graphAnalysis*: Parametrized file for doing a MI (Mutual Inference) graph analysis of an already provided list of edges between cell types.
   - *pearson_compare.ipynb* Adds pearson correlation information to the existing MI graph, and analyzes paris of vars that are not pearson correlated and their profile.
 Also for the negative ones.